mzanibelli/mkcdj/README.md

 - Run `mkcdj analyze PRESET PATH` to add a track to the collection
 - Run `mkcdj compile PATH` to export all files to the given directory after converting them to a suitable format
-- Run `mkcdj list` to preview the tracklist
+- Run `mkcdj list` to preview the tracklist, with BPM and quality score
 - Run `mkcdj files` to print absolute file paths (for scripting)
 - Run `mkcdj prune` to remove lost files from the current playlist